 - David Urso, who has inspired professionals and students alike to understand their own values and leadership potential and more!

 This is a separate event from the Moderator Workshop held annually on each campus.

 Click here to register.
 Keep reading for more information.
 Spaces are limited, so register now to ensure that your team can attend.

-Who: We recommend sending teams of 3-5 people made up of at least 3 student leaders and 1-2 advisors.
+Who: We recommend sending teams of 3 people made up of 2 student leaders and 1 advisor.
 This is the most important planning event for students and advisors organizing dialogue groups on their campus each year through Sustained Dialogue.
 Remember: these should be the people most directly responsible for the direction of the SD group on campus this coming year.

 Where: Sustained Dialogue Institute’s’ National Offices in Washington, DC – 444 N. Capitol St. NW, Washington, DC (with suggested group lodging at George Washington University for $46/person per night plus fees – see ‘Housing’ below – or at hotel of your choice).

 When: Thursday, July 26 1:30pm – Sunday, July 29 at 2pm.
 Check out a sample participant agenda here!

 - Learn how to enhance their “pitch” of SD to others

 - Participate in exercises to build self-awareness and understanding of work styles